-We must however concede that he was an astonishing military genius.
+We must however concede that the bastard was an astonishing military genius.
 With only 106 foot soldiers and 68 horsemen, Pizarro ambushed the great plaza of Cajamarca high in the Peruvian Andes, killed over 5,000 Incas and captured the mighty emperor Atahualpa.
 Based on sheer numbers alone, Pizarro’s victory stands as one of the most improbable in recorded military history.

 For nine months after the infamous Battle of Cajamarca, Pizarro held Atahualpa prisoner – forcing the emperor to act as a frontman while the Spaniard took over his empire.
 Appealing to his captor’s insatiable greed, Atahualpa attempted to buy Pizarro off – promising a room full of gold and two of silver in exchange for his liberation.
 Pizarro happily agreed to the deal, then promptly brought Atahualpa up on charges of adultery, idolatry and insurrection.
 Pizarro, an illegitimate commoner, then sentenced to death the noble leader of 10 million.
 Furthermore, Atahualpa was to be burned at the stake – a fitting death for a heathen, so thought the pious Spanish, but purgatory according to Incan beliefs.
 At the last moment, Atahualpa was offered clemency if he would convert to Christianity.
 The emperor submitted, and was executed by strangulation.
 Pizarro ordered that the corpse be burned anyway.

+The execution of Atahualpa set in motion the conquest of the whole of the Inca Empire.
 While every indigenous population that encountered Europeans from the fifteenth century onwards met with catastrophe, the Incas suffered a particularly rapid decline.
 The new Spanish rulers brutally oppressed and suppressed their traditions.
 All aspects of Inca culture were systematically destroyed.
 The Spaniards introduced a forced-labour system in the gold and silver mines – creating unparalleled wealth for Spain, while most of the Indian workers died within two years.
 The carefully balanced system of irrigation and food storage was destroyed, causing widespread famine.
 The effects of European diseases, especially smallpox, were even more devastating.
 In just one century, the population of the former empire fell from an estimated 10 million to 670,000.